Search

 Smythe

-knight - smyth's station (along rr/canal) rr and green river in 1880 atlas different than smyrna Smythe School Smythe Tile Factory Smythe Populated Place Vanderburgh Newburgh 390 feet 37.991ºN 87.493ºW green river and morgan Also: Smyth's Station Smythfirst appears 1896 maps
+knight - smyth's station (along rr/canal) rr and green river in 1880 atlas different than smyrna Smythe School Smythe Tile Factory Smythe Populated Place Vanderburgh Newburgh 390 feet 37.991ºN 87.493ºW green river and morgan Smyth first appears 1896 maps

 Stacer